School Health Services at Reynoldsburg City Schools

 Does your child need a yearly checkup?
 Are they feeling sick?
 Do they need an eye exam?
 Do they seem anxious or depressed?

-Reynoldsburg City Schools students and their siblings, ages 0+, can get health care at the Nationwide Children’s Hospital School-Based Health Center, located at the Reynoldsburg High School Livingston Campus.
+Reynoldsburg City Schools students and all community members, ages 0+, can get health care at the Nationwide Children’s Hospital School-Based Health Center, located at the Reynoldsburg High School Livingston Campus.

-Counseling and therapy services, dental care, vision care, diabetes services and sports medicine services are also available.
+Available services include primary care, behavioral and mental health care, dental carevision carediabetes services, asthma therapy and sports medicine services.
 If you need help getting to and from the school-based health center, Nationwide Children's also offers transportation services.

 Reynoldsburg High School’s Livingston Campus